*The PT program does not observe the week 6 Fall or Spring semester break

 Phone: (262) 243-2252

-The Doctor of Physical Therapy (DPT) program - Bridge track is designed for licensed Physical therapy Assistants (PTA) with at least one year of clinical experience.
+The Doctor of Physical Therapy (DPT) program - Bridge track is designed for licensed Physical therapy Assistants (PTA).
 Our flexible hybrid learning format allows you to learn online with one on-campus weekend required per month (Fridays 12 pm-9 pm & Saturdays 8 am-5 pm).
 Small class sizes allow you to connect personally with faculty and your cohort.

 Licensed PTAs with a bachelor's degree and at least one year of experience can earn a DPT degree in as little as 2.5-years.
 (103 credits) The hybrid program format allows students to continue working as a PTA for approximately 8 hours per week during the first two years of the program.